Sum of Measures 1—5 (Total Package)

 |08A - Swaps info_outline|

-(i) April 3, USD0.47 million - Grant 0693-TON: COVID-19 Emergency Response (Additional Financing); (ii) April 15, USD0.08 million announced by the ADB as part of the Strengthening Social Protection in the Pacific program; (iii) April 16, ADB today announced the release of a USD6 million (TOP13.9 million) grant from its Pacific Disaster Resilience Program (Phase 2) to help finance the Government of Tonga’s response to the novel coronavirus disease (COVID-19) pandemic; (iv) April 24, USD0.13 million allocated by the ADB as additional funding to Tonga under the Regional Project on Developing the Pacific Health Sector; (v) USD0.71 million allocation for TA9950-REG: Regional Support to Address the Outbreak of Coronavirus Disease 2019 and Potential Outbreaks of Other Communicable Diseases; (vi) June 5, USD0.14 million in financing under the Pacific Economic Management, Phase 3 project. [update]
+(i) April 6, USD0.47 million - Grant 0693-TON: COVID-19 Emergency Response (Additional Financing); (ii) April 15, USD0.08 million announced by the ADB as part of the Strengthening Social Protection in the Pacific program.
+On July 24, additional USD0.15 million co-financing under the same program; (iii) April 15, ADB today announced the release of a USD6 million (TOP13.9 million) grant from its Pacific Disaster Resilience Program (Phase 2) to help finance the Government of Tonga’s response to the novel coronavirus disease (COVID-19) pandemic; (iv) April 24, USD0.13 million allocated by the ADB as additional funding to Tonga under the Regional Project on Developing the Pacific Health Sector; (v) USD0.46 million allocation for TA9950-REG: Regional Support to Address the Outbreak of Coronavirus Disease 2019 and Potential Outbreaks of Other Communicable Diseases; (vi) June 5, USD0.14 million in financing under the Pacific Economic Management, Phase 3 project; (vii) June 25, USD12.2 million in ADF grant under the Strengthening Macroeconomic Resilience Program, with another USD6.92 million co-financed by Australia and New Zealand; (viii) August 10, USD0.17 million under the regional project, Knowledge and Support Technical Assistance for Strengthening Water, Sanitation, and Hygiene Practices and Hygiene Behavioral Change in the Pacific; (ix) August 12, USD0.06 million under the regional project, Support for Gender Sensitive Responses to COVID-19 in the Pacific Developing Member Countries.

 |08B2 - Other||TOP40,932,193||USD17,818,900||